Return to The Definitive RCT Reference Guide homepage

 There are (after theme researching) 9 supplemental Top surfaces: Checkerboard Land; Green Grid Lines; Iron Roof; Log Roof; Martian Land; Purple Grid Lines; Red Grid Lines; Snow / Ice; Yellow Grid Lines.

-There are (after theme researching) 5 supplemental Edge surfaces: Brown Stone Wall Edges; Grey Stone Wall Edges; Ice Wall Edges; Skyscraper Edges 3-window; Skyscraper Edges 4-window.
+There are (after theme researching) 5 supplemental Side surfaces: Brown Stone Wall Edges; Grey Stone Wall Edges; Ice Wall Edges; Skyscraper Edges 3-window; Skyscraper Edges 4-window.

-You can not modify the surface of land the Park does not yet own; but if you acquire Construction Rights, you can build over or dig under it.
-The usual "sea level" ground height set at the start of a game is six blocks of height (although this can sometimes vary between five to eight depending on the scenario).
-The maximum height to which you can raise the land is 24 blocks, and the max depth to which you can lower the land is 0 blocks.
+You can not modify the surface of land the Park does not yet own (including changing objects on it); but if you can acquire Construction Rights, you can build over or dig under it (taking objects into account).
+The maximum height level for land is 24 blocks above the zero datum, and the minimum depth level for land is at the zero datum.
+The usual "altimeter" ground height at the start of a game is six blocks above the zero datum (although this can sometimes vary between five to eight depending on the scenario).
+Support Structure height is calculated from the surface of the supporting land, regardless of the lands height above the zero datum.

 Height Mark to Feet Conversion Chart

-Water beside a path provides a cooling effect on guests [NOT TESTED], reducing the possibility of guests becoming nauseas from the heat of a hot day.
+Water beside a path, in a fountain, in a ride track piece, or in a Handymans watering can, will have no cooling effect upon guests, and will not reduce Nausea.
 Water alongside pathways, or near benches, gardens, or eating areas, may contribute to winning a "Most Beautiful Park" award {s} (this award has similar effects to advertising you park, without any of the costs {s}).
 Strategically placed water (such as at the base of hills on rides) can increase a rides Excitement, especially if guests feet are allowed to come close to its surface {s}.

-Try to prevent Guests from drowning (rescue them quickly with the "pincers" if they do fall in the water), as dead guests decrease the Park Rating.
+Guests cannot swim!
+Rescue Guests quickly with the "pincers" if they do fall into the water, as dead guests decrease the Park Rating.
+The greatest drowning hazard is a pathless ride Exit over water.

-The railings on paths are the same height, with the exception of the Space-style which is slightly taller (and thus doesn't mesh smoothly with the other three styles).
+The railings on footpaths are the same height, with the exception of the Space-style which is slightly taller (and thus doesn't mesh smoothly with the other three styles).
 Queuing Lines will always have white railings.
-Footpaths will only have railings if they are not built directly on a Land surface.
-Footpath Wood railings are brown, Stone railings are brown stone, Pipe railings are yellow, and Girder railings are grey with red trim on top.
+Footpaths will never have railings if they are built directly on a Land surface.
+Footpath Girder railings are grey with red trim on top, Pipe railings are yellow, Stone railings are brown stone, and Wood railings are brown.
 Both Queueing Lines and Footpaths share the same support structure design.
-Wood uses two pairs of brown crossbraced beams, Stone uses a pair of brown stone piers, Pipe uses a pair of yellow pipes, and Girder uses a pair of latticed towers.
-For footpaths built directly on the Land surface, it is cheaper to add scenery Fences for the visual "railing" effect (mostly desired for indicating a ride Exit path), rather than to drop the land below the footpath.
+Girder uses a pair of latticed towers, Pipe uses a pair of yellow pipes, Stone uses a pair of brown stone piers, and Wood uses two pairs of brown crossbraced beams.
+For footpaths built directly on the Land surface, it is cheaper to add scenery Tile Edge objects for the visual "railing" effect (mostly desired for indicating a ride Exit path), rather than to drop the land below the footpath.

 It is crucial to consider how your Staff patrol areas will fall in relation to the way you intend to lay out your paths.
 This study should be performed before you begin any Scenario, as it may be in your best interest for patrol reasons to rip-up and shift the entire Scenarios path layout in relation to the Park Entrance Gate by one or two squares.